 Co-requisite is a course or credit that must be taken at the same time as another course.

-Course or Program Outline refers to an institution’s description of the main content, organization, and expected outcomes of a course, normally including the number of credits awarded, hours of class time, how it's evaluated, assignments, and texts (may also be called a syllabus or master syllabus, as determined by the institution and relevant to the course being offered).
+Course (or Program) Outline refers to an institution’s description of the main content, organization, and expected outcomes of a course, normally including the number of credits awarded, hours of class time, how it is evaluated, assignments, and texts (may also be called a syllabus or master syllabus, as determined by the institution and relevant to the course being offered).
 A similar, higher level description is provided for a program outline, providing a summary of the program area and course requirements.

-Credential refer to an official documentation recognizing completion of a course of study/program area that is issued by the individual institution, to be awarded after a student has successfully completed all of the curricular requirements, normally including the accumulation of a minimum number of credits.
-Credentials (Post-secondary System Defined) can include Diploma, Preparatory / Upgrading, University Transfer, Applied, Degree Undergraduate Degree, and Certificate.
+Credential refers to official documentation recognizing completion of a course of study/program area that is issued by the individual institution, to be awarded after a student has successfully completed all of the curricular requirements, normally including the accumulation of a minimum number of credits.
+Credentials can include Diploma, Certificates and Degrees.
+Find out more at https://www.alberta.ca/post-secondary-credential-types.aspx

 Credit – The numerical value assigned to a course by a post-secondary institution, normally based upon the number of contact/classroom hours per week.

-Credit Type - Course credit type is used to manage the type of credit associated with the course.
-Credit Type can range from credits to work experience (but are not limited to). credit is usually either graded (awarded a grade point) or credit/non-credit (as in work experience placements).
+Credit Type – Course credit type is used to manage the type of credit associated with the course.
+Credit Type can range from credits to work experience (but are not limited to these types).
+Credit is usually either graded (awarded a grade point) or credit/non-credit (as in work experience placements).

 Credit Value is the value assigned to a course that refers to the credit value for the purpose of counting its value towards a credential such as a certificate, diploma or degree.
 Number signifying the value of credit (0.00-9999.99) that may be related to the number of hours of instruction.
 The majority of academic courses are worth three credits, with some variance depending on the program and institution.
-Many degrees require 120 credits.
+Many certificates require 30 credits, diplomas 60 credits, and undergraduate degrees 120 credits.

-Decision(s) Refers to a unilateral decision made by an institution for a specific course and/or program in the Catalog, where this institution agrees to recognize and honor credit for incoming students at their institution for a specific course and/or program completed at another identified institution(s).
-A summary of all agreements/decisions is available in the Catalog (central repository for all data).
+Decision(s) Refers to a unilateral decision made by an institution for a specific course and/or program, where this institution agrees to recognize and honour credit for incoming students at their institution for a specific course and/or program completed at another identified institution(s).

 Description – Institution-provided course and program descriptions for their offerings (e.g., institution academic calendar descriptions).
 The Institution is responsible for providing these descriptions to correspond with their own systems and academic calendars.
 ACAT will also use this description within the Learner Pathways Catalog and System.